Phone Meeting Format

 Is there anyone who hasn't identified themselves who would like to "Claim their Seat" by giving us your first name and where you're calling from so we can welcome you?

 Does anyone want a phone number?
 Please call out the name of the person you wish to contact.
-Instructions for inclusion are on the website.
+Instructions to be added to the phone list are are on the website.

 Does anyone have an announcement?
-Remember we have other meetings on our website: ChristianFoodAddicts.weebly.com and a Facebook page.
+Remember we have other meetings on our website: ChristianFoodAddicts.weebly.com and a Facebook page: Christian FoodAddicts

 In closing, please remember our third tradition which states, "The only requirement for Christian Food Addicts in Recovery membership is the desire to stop eating compulsively.